major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 Use of a complex password helps to increase the time and resources required to compromise the password.
-Password complexity, or strength, is a measure of the effectiveness of a password in resisting attempts at guessing and brute-force attacks.

-Password complexity is one factor of several that determines how long it takes to crack a password.
+Password complexity, or strength, is a measure of the effectiveness of a password in resisting attempts at guessing and brute-force attacks.\n\nPassword complexity is one factor of several that determines how long it takes to crack a password.
 The more complex the password, the greater the number of possible combinations that need to be tested before the password is compromised.

 Check
 ~~~~~